 5K Run/1 Mile Fun Walks are conveniently scheduled at lunchtime and serves as a great way for students and employees at the Main Campus to take a break from routine and get out for exercise and socialization.

 Avenue of the Treats enables neighborhood children to have a fun-filled, safe area to celebrate Halloween, wear their favorite costumes and participate in a variety trick-or-treating activities.

 Coordinated by representatives from Beech Interplex Inc., the Office of Community Services, Campus Safety Services and student organizations, this popular event relies on teamwork and communication to create a phenomenal experience for everyone.

 Thanksgiving Outreach Project embodies the ideals of making a difference and enriching our community through service.
-Representatives from Temple Police, student organizations and local clergy provide Thanksgiving meals to families of our surrounding communities who are in need.
+Representatives from Temple Police, Temple University Office of Community Affairs and Engagement, student organizations and local clergy provide Thanksgiving meals to families of our surrounding communities who are in need.

 Community Holiday Celebration is hosted by our department and connects our community neighbors with our campus community in the spirit of holiday season.
 Temple staff and students donate their time and talents to provide food, prizes, decorations and entertainment for more than 300 children and their families.
 This gathering initiatives the opportunity for everyone to feel empowered by what we share with each other.

 For more information or to volunteer to assist with an event, contact Eileen Bradley, community liaison, at email@example.com or 215-204-2182.